 Economic Empowerment

-A consortium of local organizations encompassing the areas of workforce development, financial literacy, and career counseling are providing cross-education and creating warm referrals to enhance economic empowerment opportunities for survivors of intimate partner violence.
+A consortium of local organizations encompassing the areas of workforce development, financial literacy, and career counseling provide cross-education and create warm referrals to enhance economic empowerment opportunities.

 Want to get involved?